 It’s not always straightforward when it comes to creating the optimal Wi-Fi setup, but it is well worth the effort.
 The next time you want to play an online game, stream Netflix, or browse the web you’ll be thankful you put the time into optimizing your network.

 Keeping your router’s hardware and software up-to-date, positioning it well, and selecting the best channel will make a world of difference to your Wi-Fi speed.
+We’ve looked at Windows tweaks that can help speed up your connection if these don’t do enough.
 Meanwhile, you should also know what to do if your computer slows down when you connect to the internet.